edrdesigner/edrdesigner/README.md

 # Hi 👋 I'm Eduardo Reichert

-**`Software developer `**  with 8+ years of experience building web and mobile applications.
+**`Frontend & Mobile Developer`**  specializing in React and React Native.

-Experienced in modern JavaScript ecosystems, with strong expertise in React and React Native.
+Experienced in modern JavaScript, with strong expertise in React and React Native.
 I design scalable applications and build production-ready solutions used in real business environments.

 ### 📫 Contact